tldr-pages/tldr/pages/linux/fstab.md

 `UUID/Label | Directory to mount to | Type of the partition | Options for mounting | Dump | Order in which partitions are read by 'fsck'`

-- UUID/Label

->Here you put the "UUID" of the partition you wish to auto-mount.
-You can get the UUID by running:
+- Here you put the "UUID" of the partition you wish to auto-mount.
+You can get the UUID by running: `sudo blkid`.
+You can also define this with Partition Labels, if you have that:
-`sudo blkid`
->You can also define this with Partition Labels, if you have that.

-- Directory

->Tell fstab where to mount your partition to, for example:
-`/media/Harddrive`
+`UUID/Label`

->Be aware that the directory needs to exist before you can mount to it.
-Create the directory you want with 'mkdir'.
+- Tell fstab where to mount your partition to, for example: `/media/Harddrive`.
+Be aware that the directory needs to exist before you can mount to it.
+Create the directory you want with 'mkdir':

-- Type of the partition
+`Directory`

->Put the type of your partition here.
-To figure out what partition type your partition is, run:
+- Put the type of your partition here.
+To figure out what partition type your partition is, run: `sudo blkid`:
-`sudo blkid`

-- Options for mounting
+`Type of the partition`

->Here you can tell fstab what additional settings you want to mount your partition with.
-For example:
-`defaults -> Mounts with all default options (see manpage)` `exec -> Allow programs to be run`
-`users -> All users are able to auto-mount this partition`
->Seperate each option with , (without spaces inbetween)
+- Here you can tell fstab what additional settings you want to mount your partition with.
+For example: `defaults -> Mounts with all default options (see manpage)`, `exec -> Allow programs to be run`, `users -> All users are able to auto-mount this partition`.
+Seperate each option with , (without spaces inbetween):

-- Dump/Pass
+`Options for mounting`

->These Options aren't as important, you can just set them both to 0.
+- These Options aren't as important, you can just set them both to 0.
+Pass: Tell fstab which partitions to check first on boot (with fsck):

->Dump:
->Pass: Tell fstab which partitions to check first on boot (with fsck).
+`Dump/Pass`